midorinet/ngx_small_light/UPGRADING.md

 ```
 #### Check Background Fill
 Because the function **MagickResizeImage()** parameter is different between ImageMagick 6 and 7, we need to change the parameter to make it work with ImageMagick 7.
-The parameter `blurfactor` is removed in ImageMagick 7.
-TODO: Continue explanation.
+The parameter `blurfactor` is removed in ImageMagick In order to change the blur factor, we need to use **MagickSetImageAlpha()** instead.
+From Imagick 7 and so on, blur is not accessible, instead we need to use Alpha to change the blur factor.
 ```c
 /* create canvas then draw image to the canvas. */ if (sz.cw > 0.0 && sz.ch > 0.0) {